MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/prntfont/ns-prntfont-_printifi32.md

+#### FM_INFO_16BPP

+Indicates that a glyph bitmap has a color depth of 16 bits per pixel.
+The current version of GDI will ignore this setting as it does not support color fonts.

 #### FM_INFO_1BPP

 Indicates that a glyph bitmap has a color depth of one bit per pixel.
 For Windows NT 3.1, the first version of Windows NT, this flag must be set.

-#### FM_INFO_4BPP

-Indicates that a glyph bitmap has a color depth of four bits per pixel.
-The driver should set this if the font supports antialiased glyph bitmaps with 16 levels of gray.

-#### FM_INFO_8BPP

-Indicates that a glyph bitmap has a color depth of eight bits per pixel.
-The current version of GDI will ignore this setting as it does not support color fonts.

-#### FM_INFO_16BPP

-Indicates that a glyph bitmap has a color depth of 16 bits per pixel.
-The current version of GDI will ignore this setting as it does not support color fonts.

 #### FM_INFO_24BPP